-The TER for the year ending 30 September 2011 is 1.21% and included in this is performance fee of 0% and trading costs of 0.16%.
-The annual management fee rate charged by Orbis in the underlying funds for the three months ending 31 December 2011 was 0.99% (annualised).
+The TER for the year ending 31 December 2011 is 1.21% and included in this is a performance fee of 0% and trading costs of 0.17%.
+The annual management fee rate charged by Orbis in the underlying funds for the three months ending 31 January 2012 was 0.98% (annualised).
 These figures are inclusive of VAT, where applicable.
 Fund returns are quoted after deduction of costs incurred within the Fund so the TER should not be deducted from Fund returns (refer to page 2 for further information).